 “How much will it cost?” is usually the first question a business owner asks when they’re considering a new advertising route.
 If you’re considering advertising on Facebook, you’re probably wondering what it’ll cost.
 Unfortunately, the answer that most people, articles, and online resources will give you is “well, it depends.”
 Today, we’re here to give you a better answer than that.

 So How Much Does it Cost?

 Let’s talk about units.
 The amount you’re spending on advertising can be measured by CPC (cost per click) or CPM (cost per thousand impressions).
 The average Facebook CPC is only $0.27.
 The average CPM is $7.19.
 This is incredibly cost-effective.
-The average Google Ads cost per click is around $2, however we typically see CPCs that are much higher than that.
+The average Google Ads cost per click is around $2.
+However, we typically see CPCs that are much higher than that.

 But… it isn’t that simple.

 Everyone who told you “it depends” was telling you the truth.
-The costs of Facebook advertising really do depend.
+The costs of Facebook advertising really do depend on.
 Here are some of the factors:

 - Your Company’s Industry